 Welcome to Island Nature!

-Hopefully, our articles will inspire you to get out and explore your own backyard or to help you plan a visit to the Island.
-We’ll share our knowledge about the unique places on Vancouver Island that may be a little off the beaten track but are interesting from a natural history point of view.
+Hopefully, the articles will inspire you to get out and explore your own backyard or to help you plan a visit to the Island.
+I’ll share my knowledge about the unique places on Vancouver Island that may be a little off the beaten track but are interesting from a natural history point of view.
 You can find out about the best bird watching locations on Vancouver Island, where to find special plant communities and ecosystems, profiles about a variety of organisms that call the Island home, and upcoming events that have a nature focus.
-Since we love nature we’ll be traveling off Vancouver Island as well!
+Since I love nature, I’ll be traveling off Vancouver Island as well!

 About Dave Ingram

 Photography on Island Nature

 Dave’s passion in photography is in the small details of plants and animals in the natural world.
 He enjoys close-up macro photography and has a great interest in the patterns and shapes that can be found in nature.
 Additional photographs are posted on Flickr.
 You can also follow our nature observations on Twitter and Facebook.